loopnlearn/loopbuildscripts/README.md

 The script that most user should use is the BuildLoop.sh script, otherwise known as the **Build-Select-Script**.
 This script has a menu for users to choose the option they want.

-As of 15-May-2023, dev branch, the Build-Select options (in BuildLoop.sh) was updated and expanded.
+As of 15-May-2023, dev branch, the **Build-Select-Script** options (in BuildLoop.sh) was updated and expanded.
+The scripts are now significantly easier to create and maintain.

 This script will help you to: